 3. PreSonus Studio One 4 Prime

-Prime is free, and while it doesn't have the full toolset of its more powerful stablemates, it remains a fully functional package that offers unlimited audio tracks, MIDI tracks, and FX channels.
-These will be aided by a plethora of effects, loops and samples, alongside the new Instrument and Drum editor.
+Prime is free, and while it doesn't have the full toolset of its more powerful stablemates, it remains a fully functional package that offers unlimited audio tracks, MIDI tracks and FX channels.
+These are aided by a plethora of effects, loops and samples, alongside the Instrument and Drum editor, plus the recently overhauled Ampire selection of guitar amps, cabs and effects.

 The paid versions add a raft of more advanced options and content, including the Chord detector, and the powerful Sample One XT sampler.
 But as an alternative to the free GarageBand, Studio One Prime is a great starting point in the PreSonus world.